Scottish Land Court

 The Scottish Land Court (Cùirt an Fhearainn na h-Alba) is a Scottish court of law based in Edinburgh with subject-matter jurisdiction covering disputes between landlords and tenants relating to agricultural tenancies, and matters related to crofts and crofters.
 The Scottish Land Court is both a trial court and an appeal court; hearings at first-instance are often heard by a Divisional Court of one of the Agricultural Members advised by the Principal Clerk.
 Decisions of the Divisional Court can be appealed to the Full Court, which will consist of at least one legally qualified judicial member and the remaining Agricultural Member.
 Some cases are heard at first-instance by the Full Court, and these cases may be appealed to the Inner House of the Court of Session.

 The Chairman of the Scottish Land Court is ranked as a Senator of the College of Justice, and is required to be meet the same eligibility criteria as a Senator.
 The Scottish Land Court has a legally qualified Deputy Chairman, with several Agricultural Members.
 The Agricultural Members (also called "practical Members") are lay (not legally qualified) members of the Court with significant experience of agriculture.
 They deal with many crofting cases, and sit in the Divisional Court, where they are supported by the Principal Clerk as legal assessor.
 However, the decisions of the Divisional Court rest with the Agricultural Member.
-The Court holds hearings throughout Scotland, and cases can be heard before a divisional court (consisting of one of the Agricultural Members), or the full court (consisting of the Agricultural Members and the legally qualified members.)
+The court holds hearings throughout Scotland, and cases can be heard before a divisional court (consisting of one of the Agricultural Members), or the full court (consisting of the Agricultural Members and the legally qualified members.)

 The court was established on 1 April 1912 under section 3 of the Small Landholders (Scotland) Act 1911, which was consolidated by the Scottish Land Court Act 1993.
 The current chairman is Lord Duthie who was appointed on 9 January 2023.

 History

-The court was established on 1 April 1912 under section 3 of the Small Landholders (Scotland) Act 1911, which was consolidated by the Scottish Land Court Act 1993.
+The court was established on 1 April 1912 under section 3 of the Small Landholders (Scotland) Act 1911, which was consolidated by the Scottish Land Court Act 1993 (c.
+45).
 In 2012 Lord McGhie lead a special visit to the site of the Battle of the Braes on Skye to commemorate the centenary of the court's founding.
 The party included Lord Bracadale, who was born on the island.
 The group passed the church in Camustianaviag where the first witnesses to the court gave evidence in 1912, and acknowledged that the court "stands on the shoulders" of the crofters of the Braes who resisted eviction in 1882.